We're building a better version of this page on beta.nsf.gov. Try it out.

 Proposals submitted to this program (including individual and collaborative proposals, GOALIs) must be submitted to the CHE Disciplinary Research Programs solicitation.

-- RUI proposals should be submitted to the RUI Solicitation during the proposal submission window.
+- RUI proposals must be submitted to the RUI Solicitation during the regular proposal submission window for this program.

-- proposals submitted in response to another solicitation (CAREER) should follow the solicitation guidelines (e.g. CAREER)
+- Proposals submitted in response to another solicitation (CAREER) should follow the solicitation guidelines (e.g. CAREER)

-- EAGER, RAPID or RAISE proposals (must discuss with a Program Officer before submission, and then should only be submitted as instructed.
+- Conference, workshop, EAGER, RAPID or RAISE proposals must be discussed with a Program Officer before submission, and then should only be submitted as instructed.

 The following Program Descriptions are intended to guide the proposer to the most appropriate sub-program for her/his research.